AshutoshDas07/ABN_HackOffv3.0/README.md

 ![Screenshot (93)](https://user-images.githubusercontent.com/42767796/102005284-a9713480-3d3d-11eb-99d4-d44c93bf6f7b.png)

 These results are pretty good considering a small and potentially noisy dataset (~1200 images).
 For further improvements, We might use a GAN (Generational-Adversarial Network) which has been proven to do better for fashion classification and add more images to the dataset.

+## LSTM Network ##
+After the CNN model has been trained, it predicts the trending clothing styles and after that along with the help of time-series data a LSTM model is trained which then helps to predict the demand of those trending clothing styles in the market.
+The time-series data happens to be from a retail store.